 Smi=jNmijt(Zjt-Zit) (1)

 In the cheating component Sai, selection favors trait matching for the cheater species j (as in equation 1) but favors trait mismatch for the victim species i, defined as the species explored by the cheater.
-Like the mutualism component, in our model, the magnitude of the trait change is dictated by the evolutionary effect of species j on species i, vij(t).
+As in the mutualism component, the magnitude of the trait change is driven by the evolutionary effect of species j on species i, vij(t).
 Selection for trait mismatching between cheater on victim is dictated by εij:

 Sai=jNδijvijt(Zjt±ϵij-Zit) (2)

 We assume if the trait difference between i and j is higher or equal to εij, |Zj(t)-Zi(t)| ≥εij, then δij=0, and the cheater species imposes no selection on the victim.
 Thus, εij represents a trait barrier preventing the interaction due to trait dissimilarity (e.g., Santamaria & Rodríguez-Gironés 2007).
 However, if |Zj(t)-Zi(t)|< εij, then δij=1 and selection on victim i will favor the increase or decrease of trait values depending on Zj(t)-Zi(t).
 If Zj(t)-Zi(t) is positive, the signal of εij will be positive.
 Contrarily, if Zj(t)-Zi(t) is negative, the signal of εijwill be negative (Andreazzi et al. 2017).
-Finally, we assumed that the environmental component Sei is the combined effects of all other selective pressures favoring an optimum trait value for each species, θi:
+Finally, we assumed that the environmental component Sei is the combined effects of all other selective pressures, which in turn favors an optimum environmental trait value for each species, θi:

 Sei=θi-Zi(t) (3)